Franklin C. Bing: Contribution to biological chemistry

-During Franklin Church Bing's time as a faculty in the department of Biochemistry in the Western Reserve University, Heinle and Bing developed a new approach to measure the number of red blood cells and the concentration of hemoglobin in 1933 and this measurement was more accurate than previous method and it may has certain application value in small animal research.
+During Bing's time as a faculty in the department of Biochemistry in the Western Reserve University, Heinle and Bing developed a new approach to measure the number of red blood cells and the concentration of hemoglobin in 1933 and this measurement was more accurate than previous method and it may has certain application value in small animal research.
 In 1934, Bing did an experiment with a group of anaemic mice and a group of normal mice to measure their levels of copper and iron.
 The result of this experiment presented that the significant intraperitoneal advantage over oral iron may be due to the retention of copper.
 The rapid reconstruction of hemoglobin reflected the improvement of copper utilization rate.
 In addition, he did a chemistry experiment on anaemic mice and bread.
 He fed a group of mice bread which containing iron and copper elements for a long period.
 At the same time, he kept the other mice on a normal diet.
 The result of this chemistry experiment showed that hemoglobin could be grown and regenerated by both iron and copper elements in bread.
 In 1940, the JAMA Network published an article on lead and food safety.
 This report was an experimental study supported by the American Medical Association.
 Bing and other researchers conducted a number of experimental studies that provided that most of the large amounts of food they tested before, contained trace amounts of lead.
 Studies showed that these trace amounts of lead could be dangerous to humans over time.
 According to existing studies and researches, The Council on Foods had repeatedly highlighted the dangers of lead to humans and increased efforts to improve food safety from lead contamination.